How does it work?

 In which format do I receive the photos?

-You get digital photos that you can download for 30 days.
+You get digital photos that you can download for a limited period of time.

 How much do you retouch?